CLI Overview

 ranger clean | Remove all Ranger artifacts from the project (nuclear option). |

-Section titled “ranger start”The recommended way to get started.
-Run it in your project root (should be a git repo for feature tracking) and it walks you through:
+Section titled “ranger setup”The recommended way to get started.
+Run it in your project root (should be a git repo for feature review tracking) and it walks you through:

 - Browser-based authentication (or pass a token for CI:

-ranger start <token>) - Chromium installation for browser verification
+ranger setup [token]) - Chromium installation for browser verification

 - Claude Code plugin installation

-- Browser environment setup (your app’s URL + login)
+- Profile setup (your app’s URL + login)

 - Skill installation